This post contains affiliate links. As an Amazon associate, I earn from qualifying purchases.

 You’ll be able to watch an actual glassblowing master create a beautiful work of art like a mug or a vase right before your eyes.
 He said that most of the pieces he does for demonstration are commissions, so you might be able to watch him give the finished piece to a member of the audience after the show is done.

 Other things you could learn about during the demonstration include: why glass isn’t sand, how to stay clean and sober, and where the term “glory hole” comes from.
 See!
 Fun for the whole family!

 2) Shoppe Til Ye Droppe!

 I’m not posting the same photo of myself twice in one post because I am an egomaniac, Internet Stranger.
 It’s to teach you about my third favorite activity at the Ren Faire: shopping!
-And in this photo, I am showing off some of my favorite stores, aside from the glassblowers.
+And in this photo, I am showing off some of my favorite stores.

 3) Wander About!